-We are marketing and selling ARCALYST® (rilonacept) for the treatment of CAPS ourselves in the United States, primarily through third party service providers.
+We are marketing and selling ARCALYST® for the treatment of CAPS ourselves in the United States, primarily through third party service providers.
 We have no sales or distribution personnel in the United States and have only a small staff with commercial capabilities.
 We currently have no sales, marketing, commercial, or distribution capabilities outside the United States.
 If we are unable to obtain those capabilities, either by developing our own organizations or entering into agreements with service providers, even if our current or future product candidates receive marketing approval, we will not be able to successfully sell those products.
 In that event, we will not be able to generate significant revenue, even if our product candidates are approved.
 We cannot guarantee that we will be able to hire the qualified sales and marketing personnel we need or that we will be able to enter into marketing or distribution agreements with third-party providers on acceptable terms, if at all.
-Under the terms of our collaboration agreement with sanofi-aventis, we will rely on sanofiaventis for sales, marketing, and distribution of aflibercept in cancer indications, should it be approved in the future by regulatory authorities for marketing.
-We will have to rely on a third party or devote significant resources to develop our own sales, marketing, and distribution organization.
+Under the terms of our collaboration agreement with sanofi-aventis, we will rely on sanofi-aventis for sales, marketing, and distribution of aflibercept in cancer indications, should it be approved in the future by regulatory authorities for marketing.
+We will have to rely on a third party or devote significant resources to develop our own sales, marketing, and distribution capabilities for our other product candidates, including VEGF Trap-Eye in the United States and ARCALYST® for patients with gout initiating uric acid-lowering drug therapy, and we may be unsuccessful in developing our own sales, marketing, and distribution organization.

-There may be too few patients with CAPS to profitably commercialize ARCALYST® (rilonacept) in this indication.
+There may be too few patients with CAPS to profitably commercialize ARCALYST® in this indication.

-Our only approved product is ARCALYST® (rilonacept) for the treatment of CAPS, a group of rare, inherited auto-inflammatory diseases.
+Our only approved product is ARCALYST® for the treatment of CAPS, a group of rare, inherited auto-inflammatory diseases.
 These rare diseases affect a very small group of people.
 The incidence of CAPS has been reported to be approximately 1 in 1,000,000 people in the United States.
 Although the incidence rate of CAPS in Europe has not been reported, it is known to be a rare set of diseases.
-In October 2009 we received European marketing authorization for rilonacept for CAPS.
+In October 2009, we received European marketing authorization for rilonacept for CAPS.
 In 2009, Novartis received regulatory approval in the U.S. and Europe for its IL-1 antibody product for the treatment of CAPS.
-Given the very rare nature of the disease and the competition from Novartis' IL-1 antibody product, we may be unable to profitably commercialize ARCALYST® (rilonacept) in this indication.
+Given the very rare nature of the disease and the competition from Novartis' IL-1 antibody product, we may be unable to profitably commercialize ARCALYST® in this indication.